turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 <br>

-Hint: The first line of your form will likely include something like this `form_tag "/artists/#{@artist.id}", method: :patch`
+Hint: The first line of your form will likely include something like this `form_with url: "/artists/#{@artist.id}", method: :patch`

 If you haven't quite been able to make this update work, check in with your instructor's repo later today - we will post a solution for updating an artist.